jina-ai/docsQA-ui/src/docs/documentation/theming.md

 ## Choose between built-in light/dark themes
 `<doc-bot>` have two built-in themes: `light` and `dark`.

 By default it will follow the system light/dark preference.
-This is equivalent to setting `theme="auto"`.
+This is equivalent to setting `theme="refer"`.

 You can specify `theme="light"` or `theme="dark"` to intentionally set the theme.